eciuca/dynamodb-enhanced-native-image-substitutions/README.md

 The version of this library matches the version of the AWS SDK DynamoDB Enhanced Client it's compatible with.
 For example, version `2.32.7` of this library is compatible with version `2.32.7` of the AWS SDK DynamoDB Enhanced Client.

+## Information from Original Implementation

+The following sections are taken directly from the [README of the original implementation](https://github.com/Nithanim/quarkus-dynamodb-enhanced#what-does-it-do-technically) by Nithanim, which was the foundation for this library.

+### What does it do technically

+In short, the AWS SDK tries to create and load lambdas at runtime but since the native-image is pre-compiled, this is not possible.

+Instead, the predecessor, MethodHandles are used instead which are fully supported.

+There is also an additional bugfix for quarkus in there that deals with multiple classloaders when running tests.
+Although this is a separate issue, the same fix described above conveniently fixed this too.

+As a bonus, since the `DynamoDbBean`s are accessed by reflection, they are automatically registered for this purpose in the GraalVM native-image generation.
+This means that you do not need to add `@RegisterForReflection` to all your beans.

+If want to know even more about the technical side, feel free to dive into the code.
+You can find extensive information in the javadoc (and of course the code itself)!

+### Can I use it in production?

+Probably.
+You certainly have to decide for yourself if you want to take the risk.
+See the disclaimer in the license!

+I just researched and spent weeks trying to fix all problems because I needed it for work.
+(However, there is no association!
+I did that in my free time!)

+We deployed it in production and has been running happily since!

 ## Credits

 This library is based on the work from [quarkus-dynamodb-enhanced](https://github.com/Nithanim/quarkus-dynamodb-enhanced) by Nithanim.
 The original implementation was a crucial contribution to making AWS DynamoDB Enhanced Client work with GraalVM Native Image.